 The Veterans Administration Is Broken!
 Let’s Fix It

-In 1981, high ranking Veterans Administration bureaucrats claimed that, “The Vietnam combat veterans will just have to wait their turn; we still have veterans of World War II and the Korean War to take care of!”
+During the Agent Orange litigation in the summer of 1981, evidence of horrendous treatment of Vietnam combat veterans was uncovered at the Los Angeles VA hospital.
+When the matter was brought to the attention of the Veterans Administration, their bureaucrats claimed that there were priorities involved: “The Vietnam combat veterans will just have to wait their turn; we still have veterans of World War II and the Korean War to take care of!”

 Apparently the same attitude prevails today.
 The veterans of our wars in the Middle East and Afghanistan will have to wait until the Veterans Administration bureaucracy is finished with its lackadaisical and unenthusiastic treatment of the Vietnam combat veterans.

-Wars, war wounds, medical care and treatment for veterans
+Wars, war wounds, and medical care and treatment for veterans

 With each war the United States has fought since the American Revolution and the War of 1812, medical advances have saved the lives of seriously wounded combat veterans.
-The number of veterans surviving serious spinal cord injuries and multiple amputations has increased exponentially from war to war.
+The number of veterans surviving serious spinal cord injuries, multiple amputations, and traumatic brain injuries has increased exponentially from war to war.

-Since the War in Southeast Asia medical science now recognizes that modern ordinance can produce serious damage to the human nervous system without clear evidence of trauma.
-In addition, the stress of combat in a war without clearly defined goals and objectives to which our soldiers and sailors can relate leads to serious problems when those soldiers and sailors return to civilian life and try to live among people who cannot understand much less appreciate the meaning of combat.
+Since the War in Southeast Asia medical science now recognizes that the concussive power of modern ordinance can produce serious damage to the human nervous system without clear evidence of physical trauma.
+In addition, the stress of combat in a war without clearly defined goals and objectives to which our individual members of the armed forces can relate leads to serious problems when they return to civilian life and try to live among people who cannot understand much less appreciate the meaning of combat.

 Very little has changed at the Veterans Administration since 1981 as far as the humane and compassionate treatment of all our veterans is concerned.